 Years 7 and 8

-Year 7 and 8 pupils study the core subjects of English, Maths, Science and the foundation subjects of History, Geography, French, Spanish, RS and Latin.
-In addition, all pupils are taught Art, Design Technology, Drama, Games, ICT, Music, PE and PSHCEE.
+Year 7 and 8 pupils study the core subjects of English, Maths, Science and the foundation subjects of History, Geography, French, Spanish, REP and Latin.
+In addition, all pupils are taught Art, Design Technology, Drama, IT, Music, PE and PSHCE.

-Pupils are placed in sets according to their ability in Maths, English, Science, Latin, French, Geography and History.
-Our focus, through our monitoring and grading system, is on pupil’s individual improvement.
+Although pupils are placed in sets according to their ability.
+Our focus, through our monitoring and grading system, is on every pupil’s individual progress.

 Assessment and monitoring